 There may even be cases where they are really caused by other things, such as a child’s sleep problems or food allergies.

 Each child is individual and unique in his/her own right and the combination of signs will usually vary for each child.
-Sometimes children may display symptoms of mild autism and then after a short period of appropriate interventions show no signs at all.
+Sometimes children may display symptoms and then after a short period of appropriate interventions show no signs at all.
 Some of these may include: